-In this photo Paul Cornu and the Helicopter Antoinette engine up close and personal.
+In this photo Paul Cornu and his Helicopter’s Antoinette engine up close and personal.

-The first Russian step was a Tupolev Tu-95 (LAL) equiped with a nuclear reactor (funtional, but that did not power the plane) used to test reactor operation and crew radiation hazards.
-The positive results of that test program encouraged the Tupolev bureau to propose the “logical” next step: The Tu-119, a test aircraft powered by 2 Kuznetsov “direct(dirty)-cycle” nuclear turboprops.
+The first Russian step was a Tupolev Tu-95 (the LAL) equipped with a nuclear reactor (functional, but that did not a power plant of the plane) used to test reactor operation and crew radiation hazards.
+The positive results of that test program encouraged the Tupolev Bureau to propose the “logical” next step: The Tu-119, a test aircraft powered by two Kuznetsov “direct( read dirty)-cycle” nuclear turboprops.

-In this drawing we can see the basic construction details of the Tu-119,a reactor in the fuselage (as in the 95LAL) conected to the 2 inner “dirty-cycle” NK-14As.
+In this drawing we can observe the basic construction details of the Tu-119.
+A reactor in the fuselage (as in the Tu-95LAL) connected to the two inner “direct-cycle” NK-14As engines.

-Il Gobbo Maledetto (the “damned hunchback” -an apocryphal nickname it seems) performing its most glorious roles in WW2: aerosilurante (Torpedo bomber) or maritime attack in the Mediterranean.
+Il Gobbo Maledetto (the “damned hunchback” -an apocryphal nickname it seems) performing its most glorious role in WW2: aerosilurante (Torpedo bomber) and/or maritime attack in the Mediterranean.

 This project derived into the even more complex and secret FISH.

 The agressive line of the Griffon-Spitfire in all its splendor.

 Artist: Steve Heyen.

 The Haifisch was built using a formula similar to the used with the successful Roland C.II.
 The typical German construction ways and very “sharky” lines (Haifisch=Shark) are evident in this fast and sturdy fighter.
 In service the Roland D.II and IIa weren’t nevertheless too loved by their crews due to the heaviness of their controls…., something that you don’t definitely want on a fighter.

 Notice that only one man is holding up its tail.